 During fiscal 2007, the Partnership acquired seven retail heating oil dealers, including one that has a related plumbing business.
-The aggregate purchase price was approximately \$26.4 million.
-Two of the acquired companies have potential contingent consideration based on their individual future performance.
-In accordance with SFAS No. 141 "Business Combinations" no liability will be recorded until the contingency is determinable beyond a reasonable doubt.
+The aggregate purchase price was approximately \$26.5 million, reduced by \$0.1 million of other liabilities.

-The Partnership made no acquisitions in fiscal 2006 and 2005.
+The Partnership made no acquisitions in fiscal 2006.

-The following table indicates the allocation of the aggregate purchase price paid and the respective periods of amortization assigned for acquisitions made during fiscal 2007 (in thousands):
+The following table indicates the allocation of the aggregate purchase price paid and the respective periods of amortization assigned for acquisitions made during fiscal 2008 (in thousands):

-September 30,
+Septen September 30,

-2007 Useful Lives
+2008 2007 Useful Lives

-Furniture and equipment \$ 331 7 years
+Furniture and equipment \$ - \$ 331 7 years

-Fleet 2,472 1 - 10 years
+Fleet 414 2,472 1 -10 years

-Customer lists and other intangibles 7,850 7 - 10 years
+Customer lists and other intangibles 1,535 6,880 7 -10 years

-Goodwill 14,974 -
+Goodwill 515 14,974

+Trade names 120 970 7 -10 years

-Working Capital 856 -
+Working Capital (708) 856

 Other Liabilities (131)

-Total \$ 26,352
+Total \$1,876 \$26,352

 Acquisitions are accounted for under the purchase method of accounting.
 Purchase prices have been allocated to the acquired assets and liabilities based on their respective fair values on the dates of acquisition.
 The purchase prices in excess of the fair values of net assets acquired are classified as goodwill in the Consolidated Balance Sheets.
 Sales and net income have been included in the Consolidated Statements of Operations from the respective dates of acquisition.
-Customer lists are amortized on a straight line basis over seven to ten years.
+Customer lists, other intangibles and trade names are amortized on a straight line basis over seven to ten years.

-15) Employee Benefit Plans
+14) Employee Benefit Plans